peerigon/angular-expressions/README.md

 A cache containing all compiled functions.
 The src is used as key.
 Set this on `false` to disable the cache.

+### .filters: Object

+An empty object where you may define your custom filters.

 ### .Lexer: Lexer

 The internal [Lexer](https://github.com/angular/angular.js/blob/6b049c74ccc9ee19688bb9bbe504c300e61776dc/src/ng/parse.js#L116).